Straightedge and compass construction: Straightedge and compass tools

 Actual compasses do not collapse and modern geometric constructions often use this feature.
 A 'collapsing compass' would appear to be a less powerful instrument.
 However, by the compass equivalence theorem in Proposition 2 of Book 1 of Euclid's Elements, no power is lost by using a collapsing compass.
 Although the proposition is correct, its proofs have a long and checkered history.
 In any case, the equivalence is why this feature is not stipulated in the definition of the ideal compass.

 Each construction must be mathematically exact.
-"Eyeballing" distances (looking at the construction and guessing at its accuracy) or using markings on a ruler, are not permitted.
+"Eyeballing" distances (looking at the construction and guessing at its accuracy) or using markings on a ruler are not permitted.
 Each construction must also terminate.
-That is, it must have a finite number of steps, and not be the limit of ever closer approximations.
+That is, it must have a finite number of steps and not be the limit of ever closer approximations.
 (If an unlimited number of steps is permitted, some otherwise-impossible constructions become possible by means of infinite sequences converging to a limit.)

-Stated this way, straightedge-and-compass constructions appear to be a parlour game, rather than a serious practical problem; but the purpose of the restriction is to ensure that constructions can be proved to be exactly correct.
+Stated this way, straightedge-and-compass constructions appear to be a parlour game, rather than a serious practical problem; but the purpose of the restriction is to ensure that constructions can be proven to be exactly correct.